Skip to the main content

 • Strength Required Lift up to 5 kg

 Working conditions vary widely.
-Social workers often divide their time between face-to-face client contact and desk time completing assessments, case studies, plans, and reports.
-Direct practice may include interviewing clients in their homes and conducting family counselling sessions and group work.
-This may be interspersed with meetings and coordinating services with other professionals and community agencies.
+Social workers often divide their time between direct client contact and desk time completing assessments, case studies, plans, and reports.
+While social workers are mostly in publicly funded and non-profit agencies, they can also be found in corporate organizations and private practice.
+Social work is highly collaborative.
+It often includes indirect work coordinating services with other professionals and community agencies, developing programs, and improving social policy.

 Interests & Abilities